factoreminv/factoreminv.github.io/_pages/about.md

 I am an EEE-Physics double major student working on subjects located at the middle ground of ML and information theory.

-I wrote two papers on the mathematical foundations of ML, advised by Orhan Arıkan.
+I did work on the mathematical foundations of ML, advised by Orhan Arıkan.
 Recently I started working with Tolga Mete Duman on finding new bounds for the capacity of the binary deletion channel.

 I also work on knowledge graph completion and goal planning for robotics in my free time.